rotki/rotki/docs/api.rst

    :reqjson string api_secret: The api secret with which to setup the exchange
    :reqjson string passphrase: An optional passphrase, only for exchanges, like coinbase pro, which need a passphrase.
    :reqjson string kraken_account_type: An optional setting for kraken.
 The type of the user's kraken account.
 Valid values are "starter", "intermediate" and "pro".
+   :reqjson list binance_markets: An optional setting for binance and binanceus.
+A list of string for markets that should be queried.

    **Example Response**: